 29Otherwise, when he has laid a foundation and is not able to finish, all who see it begin to mock him,

 30saying, ‘This man began to build, and could not finish.’

 31Or what king, going out to encounter another king in war, will not first sit down and take counsel and see if he is able with 10,000 to meet him who comes against him with 20,000?

 32And if not, while the other is still a great way off, he sends a delegation and asks for the terms of peace.

 33So therefore, any of you who does not renounce all that he has is not able to be my disciple.

-34“Salt therefore is good, but if even the salt has become tasteless, with what will it be seasoned?
+34“Now salt is good, but if the salt has become unsalty, how can you make it salty again?

 35It is fit neither for the soil nor for the manure pile.
-It is thrown away.
+It is thrown out into the street.
 Anyone who has ears to hear had better listen!”